JellyRollJunior/shisa-todo-list/README.md

   - 2e. adding subtask
   - 2f. deleting subtask
 - 3. Work on one issue at a time.
 Adding many features at once leads to confusion!
+- 4. Good practice: Listening to "submit" event on form instead of "click" event on submit button

 ## Bug Analysis
 - Issue: Delete current rendered project will crash app [Time: 1.5 hours]